untitle1/HLS-final-project/README.md

 So our work now use a method that turns around, Apply linear structure but use ReLu to do as Sigmoid
 ![image](https://user-images.githubusercontent.com/102477116/175840233-0a886761-cd2a-4eed-89f1-11de19f79f8e.png)
 to==>![image](https://user-images.githubusercontent.com/102477116/175840239-9db92f29-e69f-424c-a45b-fb5633e6afe2.png)
-Currently, we stuck at ZynqBuild() step,
+Currently, we stuck at ZynqBuild() step as follow,
 ![image](https://user-images.githubusercontent.com/102477116/175840387-8f8ddb6f-047a-4fb8-9119-ca8208c53e69.png)